-7 Import GeoPackage into Delta Lake with DuckDB
+Import geospatial formats into Delta Lake with DuckDB

-This example in facts works just as much for any spatial formats that DuckDB Spatial supports via its GDAL integration, see the output of ST_Drivers.
+This example focuses on a few example formats, but the same workflow works just as much for any spatial format that DuckDB Spatial supports via its GDAL integration, see the output of ST_Drivers.

 %pip install duckdb --quiet